oneananda/C_Sharp_Examples/Advanced_SOLID_Patterns_Implementation/Single_Responsiblity_Principle/README.md

 ## Overview

 The SOLID principles are a set of design principles intended to make software designs more understandable, flexible, and maintainable.
-These principles are:

 - **S**ingle Responsibility Principle (SRP)